spraakbanken/sparv-pipeline/docs/README.md

 docsify serve docsify --port 3000
 ```

+Sync HTML documentation to server:
+- Create a file `config.sh` inside the docsify directory containing variables `user` (the user to use for login to
+  server), `host` (the address to the host) and `path` (the absolute path on the server to the root of the
+  documentation)
+- Run `./sync_doc.sh`.

 ## Render documentation as PDF

 Convert User Manual and Developer's Guide from markdown to PDF (requires markdown and latex):